isc-projects/stork/doc/install.rst

 - ``user`` - the Basic Auth user ID to use in connection with a specific Kea CA.
 - ``password`` - the Basic Auth password to use in connection with a specific Kea CA.

-To apply changes in the credentials file, the Stork Agent daemon must be restarted.
+To apply changes in the credentials file, the ``stork-agent`` daemon must be restarted.

-If the credentials file is invalid, the Stork Agent will run but without Basic Auth support.
+If the credentials file is invalid, the Stork agent will run but without Basic Auth support.
 The notice will be indicated with a specific message in the log.

 .. _register-agent-token-cloudsmith: